-Outreach Appointed a community Produced a 'State of the Outreach Appointed a community outreach supporter Sector' report that showed Held face-to-face discussions Approximately 364 people with 55 local organisations work in the Community Voluntary Sector in BLSW11 There are approximately 1339 volunteers About 1646 volunteer hours are worked each week Based on salaries alone the 'value' of the Community Voluntary Sector in BLSW11 is worth between £10-£12m per annum We estimate that the Sector generates £10m in turnover The 'value' of volunteering is estimated at £815,000 per annum Areas that appear to have 'good' coverage include: Youth, Religion, Education and Wellbeing Areas that appear to have poor coverage include: Mental Health, Isolation, Environment and Poverty Funding remains a core concern of many local organisations A third of respondents were unaware of BLSW11 36 local organisations have expressed an interest in working with us.
-Feleen Deed Festivel Falcon Road Festival With the theme 'Celebrating Our Community - Our Families' Higher year on year attendances; over 40 volunteers; Increased sponsorship; more activities, very positive feedback
+Outreach Appointed a community Produced a 'State of the Gutteach Appointed a community outreach supporter Sector' report that showed Held face-to-face discussions Approximately 364 people with 55 local organisations work in the Community Voluntary Sector in BLSW11 There are approximately 1339 volunteers About 1646 volunteer hours are worked each week Based on salaries alone the 'value' of the Community Voluntary Sector in BLSW11 is worth between £10-£12m per annum We estimate that the Sector generates £10m in turnover The 'value' of volunteering is estimated at £815,000 per annum Areas that appear to have 'good' coverage include: Youth, Religion, Education and Wellbeing Areas that appear to have poor coverage include: Mental Health, Isolation, Environment and Poverty Funding remains a core concern of many local organisations A third of respondents were unaware of BLSW11 36 local organisations have expressed an interest in working with us.
+Falcon Road Festival With the theme 'Celebrating Higher year on year Our Community - Our Families' attendances; over 40 volunteers; Increased sponsorship; more activities, very positive feedback

-acilitated the creation of a trategic partnership with Caius Meeting monthly
+BLSW11 Strategic Partnership, now named BLSW11 Alliance Facilitated the creation of a strategic partnership with Caius Meeting monthly

-louse, Providence House, St Peter's Church, Carney's Joint Marketing
+House, Providence House, St Peter's Church, Carney's Joint Marketing

 Community and Katherine Low Settlement Developed multi-agency referral system

 Joint planning of Summer programme

 Delivered: Intergenerational Project

 Urban Arts Festival

 Come Dine with Me

 Farm Residential

 Bike Project

 Exploring volunteering programme with BAC

 Young Londoner's Funding bid in preparation for 2019

-ncreased BISW11 funding to More groups involved
+Intergenerational Increased BLSW11 funding to £10k to build on the success of More groups involved

-- wore groups involved

-he programme by broadening More activities delivered
+the programme by broadening the 'offer'.
+More activities delivered

-Isolation, overcrowding,
+Research Public Health England Isolation, overcrowding,

-C Anxiety and Depression, key

-ondon School of Tropical issues for BLSW11
+London School of Tropical Anxiety and Depression, key issues for BLSW11

 Medicine and Hygiene

-Battersea Power Station In principle support for a
+Strategic Engagement Battersea Power Station Community Foundation In principle support for a Strategic partnership

-Community Foundation Strategic partnership

-B Wandsworth Agreement to run a cross departmental workshop with
+LD Mandau anth Agreement to run a cross

+LB Wandsworth Officers: departmental workshop with BLSW11 in January 2019

+BLSWII III January 2019

-Matt Myer (Head of Community and Partnerships) BLSW11 in January 2019
+Matt Myer (Head of Community and Partnerships)

 Carol Clapperton (CCG)

 Anna Sadler (Community Engagement)

 Bruce Murdoch (Grants)

-Melissa Watson ( Voluntary Sector lead)
+Bruce Murdoch (Grants) Melissa Watson ( Voluntary Sector lead)

-ettlement creased BLSW11 funding to 10k to build on the success of the programme by broadening the 'offer'. ublic Health England ondon School of Tropical ledicine and Hygiene attersea Power Station ommunity Foundation B Wandsworth fficers: latt Myer (Head of Community nd Partnerships) arol Clapperton (CCG) nna Sadler (Community ngagement) ruce Murdoch (Grants) lelissa Watson ( Voluntary